February 2, 2019

 The officers said they were ordered to travel the 130 kilometres from their detachment to investigate.

-The officers said they did not know who placed the call, but John Michimity said he believed it came from his brother, the chief.
+They said they did not know who placed the call, but John Machimity said he believed it came from his brother, the chief.

 "It shows you what kind of leadership we are under," he told the gathering.